vitoraoki/Notes/README.md

 Notes App is an app to study some concepts of Android, Architecture and Dependency Injection.
 It works as a local note to store toughts, ideas, appointments, etc.

 # Technologies used
-Android Kotlin, Gradle DSL for dependencies management, Room database, Jetpack Compose, Jetpack Navigation, Anvil + Dagger.
+Android Kotlin, Gradle DSL for dependencies management, Room database, Jetpack Compose, Jetpack Navigation, Dagger Hilt.

 # Progress
 Notes can be created and deleted.
 Those notes are stored locally.